hcl14/LLM_interview_research/README.md

 **Smoke testing** - suppose, you have a set of commands in a Docker image's bash script that, before running the code, checks the availability of ports of the systems with which it will interact.
 Within the application's logic, there might be such a test that performs an initial check of the system's operability.

 However, I guess **Unit testing** is the simplest and, at the same time, most complicated topic, and the one ultimately related to programming unlike other ones above.
-Instead of application of deployment you deal with actual functions in the code, and testing may cover either separate functions or entire pipelines - whatever you identify as a unit in your code.
+Instead of application as a black box or deployment you deal with actual functions in the code, and testing may cover either separate functions or entire pipelines - whatever you identify as a unit in your code.
 For example, if there are 3 functions passing data to each other, there can be 1 or 3 unit tests.
 If we are reading 3 different logs, then there should be 3 unit tests.

 Unit testing is initiated during the project build.
 If something fails, the build job will fail, and the code will not be deployed.
 During the project build, there might be some semi-muted exceptions thrown.

 From here on, I will illustrate my thoughts on a simple ETL pipeline examples like log parsing, which is pretty common for industrial applications.

 Unit tests cover various problems with input and output data.
-How to parse invalid dates February 31st and missing commas or semicolons which make input erroneous.
+For example, how to parse invalid dates like February 31st and missing commas or semicolons which make input erroneous.

 A set of unit tests may include:

 -   Input data, including complete garbage
 -   Substituting various circumstances for a function that searches in a database or sends REST requests, etc. What if there are problems with authorization, etc.

 In real-life projects, **it's impossible to have unit tests for everything**.
-There isn't the capability to test absolutely everything.
-For instance, within the scope of unit testing, it's not possible to cover all of a project's interactions with a database, etc.
+There is no capability to test absolutely everything.
+For instance, within the scope of unit testing, it's not possible to cover all of project's interactions with a database, etc.

 For example, in the paper [CODAMOSA: Escaping Coverage Plateaus in Test Generation with Pre-trained Large Language Models](#ref1) authors introduce their solution which uses existing algorithmic software for test case discovery using, say, genetic algorithm, augmented with LLM to discover new possible test directions when automated software sees stall in coverage.